KxSystems/docs/docs/learn/tour/tables.md

 ### What is a Table?

-At its most basic a table is a mapping between a list of column names which each have an associated list of corresponding column values.
-This column to list mapping form the basis behind why q tables are described as being column-oriented, this is in contrast to row-oriented tables in most relational databases.
-Additionally because lists are ordered so are the content of a column.
+A table is essentially a mapping between column names and their corresponding lists of values.
+This column-to-list mapping is why q tables are considered column-oriented, unlike the row-oriented tables in most relational databases.
+Additionally, since lists are ordered, the contents of each column are also ordered.

 These two points (column oriented and ordered) in particular help to make kdb+/q extremely efficient at storing, manipulating and retrieving sequential data, which is critically important to interactions with time-series data.